 Celebrating the backbone of modern healthcare

-World Radiography Day, celebrated every year on November 8th, marks the anniversary of Wilhelm Conrad Roentgen's discovery of X-rays in 1895.
-This groundbreaking revelation changed the medical world, providing an entirely new way to look inside the human body without invasive surgery.
+World Radiography Day, celebrated every year on November 8th, marks the anniversary of Wilhelm Conrad Roentgen’s discovery of X-rays in 1895

 World Radiography Day, celebrated every year on November 8th, marks the anniversary of Wilhelm Conrad Roentgen’s discovery of X-rays in 1895.
 This groundbreaking revelation changed the medical world, providing an entirely new way to look inside the human body without invasive surgery.
 Today, World Radiography Day serves as a platform to highlight the essential role of radiographers in modern healthcare, showcase radiography as a fulfilling career, and raise public awareness about the importance of diagnostic imaging and radiation therapy.